bintracker/bintracker/docs/writing-plugins.md

 This will only make `myplug::foo` available in the global namespace, without leaking `internal-proc`.

-For anything more comlex, a better approach is to put the actual implementation in a separate file, wrapping the plugin code in a [Chicken module](https://wiki.call-cc.org/man/5/Modules).
+For anything more complex, a better approach is to put the actual implementation in a separate file, wrapping the plugin code in a [Chicken module](https://wiki.call-cc.org/man/5/Modules).
 The above example, rewritten using this approach would look something like this:

 ```Scheme
 ;; file plugins/myplug/myplug-impl.scm